nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to view list
-2. AddressBook shows a list of persons
+2. ClickConnect shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. ClickConnect deletes the person

-   Use case ends.
+5. Use case ends.

 **Extensions**